OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-03.md

 ## Hebrews 3:17

-And with whom was he angry for forty years?
+And with whom was God displeased for forty years?
 Was it not with those who sinned, whose bodies fell in the wilderness?

 ## Hebrews 3:18